yihui/yihui.org/content/en/2013-04-07-travis-ci-for-r.md

 Anyone?

+Update on 2013-04-16

-> Update on 04/16/2013: just to clarify, what Bioconductor does is not strictly continuous integration (yet) in the sense that it builds packages daily instead of immediately on changes.
+:   Just to clarify, what Bioconductor does is not strictly continuous integration (yet) in the sense that it builds packages daily instead of immediately on changes.